 A Bumbo Chair

-An alternative to the Bumbo chair is a portable travel high chair for babies.
-It achieve the same purpose although it does require more set up than a Bumbo chair.
-As long as the baby is able view the surroundings comfortably, either of the 2 these two gear will be ok.
+An alternative to the Bumbo portable camping chair is a travel high chair for babies.
+It achieves the same purpose although it does require more set up than a Bumbo chair.
+As long as the baby is able to view the surroundings comfortably, either of the 2 these two gear will be ok.

 Baby Down Jacket for Sleeping